LucaScheller/VFX-FlowpipeScheduler/notes.md

 # ToDos
-- Add deadline scripts support
+- Add graph optimization:
-- Add deadline custom dependency support/task grouping for node interpreters/task dependency instead of job dependency
+    - Add deadline support for putting all nodes into a single job (if the interpreter allows it)
+    - Collapse single input/output nodes

+- Add support for job pre/post scripts on per task dependent jobs (so mixing job/task pre/post scripts)
 - Refactor pre/post script to run after job generation and before submit